kaiAsmOne/buildrunner/README.md

 The terraform code will create an AzureDevOps Project following MS CAF.
 Read the README.md in the /terraform/AzureDevOps/Runners/ folder for instructions.

+The Terraform code is a good way to automate Azure DevOps project creation in general.

 When the Terraform code is applied you can copy the files in this repo to your new AzureDevOps Project.
 You will then have an Azure DevOps project with a pipeline building new MS Official Runners every night at 02:00 .